1-Arrow-1/IL-2-Rank-Mod-Light/README.md

 After a successful build, the executable will be located in:

-dist/
+dist\

-4️⃣ Install via JSGME / OvGME
+4️⃣ Install via JSGME

-Copy the mod folder into your IL-2 MODS directory
+Unzip "IL2 Rank mod light" and copy the unzipped folder into your IL-2 MODS directory Copy the rank_promotion_checker_light.exe into <IL-2 MODS directory>\IL-2 Rank mod light\data\Career

 Enable it using JGSME